 Applicants who failed the exam must submit a paper application for reexamination.

-Applicants must pass NCLEX-RN within three (3) years of the date of graduation from a nursing education program.

-Temporary permits are not issued to graduated.
-Following graduation, you must not engage in any “licensed” activities, work in any position that requires licensure as a registered nurse or begin orientation for any position that requires licensure as a registered nurse until you have received your RN
+Applicants must pass NCLEX within three (3) years of the date of graduation from a nursing education program.
+Temporary permits are not issued to graduates.
+Following graduation, you must not engage in any “licensed” activities, work in any position that requires licensure as a registered nurse or licensed practical nurse or begin orientation for any position that requires licensure as a registered nurse or licensed practical nurse until you have received your license.

 You must apply for licensure by endorsement.
 Please click here for information regarding the endorsement process.

 Effective, January 31, 2016, registered nurses will be required to submit documentation of continuing competency as a condition of licensure renewal.
 Effective March 31, 2017, licensed practical nurses will be required to submit documentation of continuing competency as a condition of licensure renewal.
 Click here for more information regarding continuing education requirements.

 Please click here for a list of facilities that have previously offered reentry.
 Please note that facilities on this list are not guaranteed or required to currently offer reentry programs.
 For additional information please view the following documents: